-This guide has been produced to help political third party advertisers (PTPAs) and election third party advertisers (ETPAs) understand the Election Finances and Contributions Disclosure Act (EFCDA), and to ensure compliance with the legislation.
+This guide has been produced to help political third party advertisers (PTPAs) and election third party advertisers (ETPAs) understand the Election Finances and Contributions Disclosure Act (EFCDA), which establishes rules for third party advertisers.

 This guide does not apply to third party advertisers in the context of local authorities elections, a senate election or a referendum.